 Market Cap is the sum of the market value of each company assigned to the applicable GICS sector or industry.
 Market value or capitalization is calculated by multiplying the number of common shares outstanding by the market price per share at the end of each trading day.

 GICS is an industry classification system developed by Standard & Poor's in collaboration with Morgan Stanley Capital International (MSCI).
 S&P uses GICS to determine the market segment to which a company is assigned.
 A company is assigned to a single GICS industry according to the definition of its principal business activity as determined by Standard & Poor's and MSCI.
 Revenues are a significant factor in defining principal business activity; however, earnings analysis and market perception are also important criteria for classification.
-There are currently 10 sectors and 68 industries.
-Three of the 68 industries do not have companies represented in the S&P 500 Index; therefore, performance is not available for Marine, Transportation and Infrastructure, and Water Utilities.
+There are currently 11 sectors and 69 industries.
+Several of the 69 industries do not have companies represented in the S&P 500 Index; therefore, performance is not available for those industries.
+The number of industries that do not have representative stocks may vary over time.

 Standard & Poor's 500 (S&P 500) Index is an unmanaged market-weighted index of 500 of the nation's largest stocks from a broad variety of industries.
 The S&P 500 represents about 80% of the total market value of all stocks on the New York Stock Exchange.
 Market-weighted means that component stocks are weighted according to the total value of their outstanding shares.